SYZYGYfpga/syzygy-tools/README.md

 These tools include:

-- syzygy.(h,c) - A library that can be used to parse SYZYGY DNA data and determine an appropriate VIO voltage for a set of peripherals.
+- `smartvio/syzygy.(h,c)` - A library that can be used to parse SYZYGY DNA data and determine an appropriate VIO voltage for a set of peripherals.

-- smartvio-test.cpp - A test suite for the syzygy.(h,c) library.
+- `smartvio/smartvio-test.cpp` - A test suite for the syzygy.(h,c) library.

-- dna-writer - An application for generating SYZYGY DNA blobs that can be written to peripheral MCUs.
+- `dna-tools` - Applications for generating SYZYGY DNA blobs that can be written to peripheral MCUs.

+- `szg-dna` - Human readable SYZYGY DNA JSON config files for Opal Kelly peripherals.

-### Warning
+### ** Warning **

 You should not attempt to flash firmware/DNA onto SYZYGY pods while they are connected to an Opal Kelly carrier that supports device sensors